seznam/slo-exporter/docs/modules/tailer.md

 positionPersistenceInterval: "2s"
 # Defines RE which is used to parse the log line.
 # Currently known named groups which are used to extract information for generated Events are:
-#   statusCode - HTTP status code
-#   request - HTTP request line
-#   frpcStatus - Resulting status code of the FastRPC request embedded in the HTTP request.
-#   ip - both IPv4 or IPv6
-#   eventKey - If non-empty, it will be used as an eventKey value in the resulting event.
 #   sloResult - see 'honor_slo_result' in 'modules.sloEventProducer.rulesFiles'
 #   sloDomain - part of SLO classification for the given event.
 #   sloApp - part of SLO classification for the given event.